WDI-SEA/react-development-course-materials/06-Applied Practice/02-exploring-documentation-exercise.md

-### Task
+## Task
-In small groups, choose one of the following questions to research in the Facebook React.js documentation.
+In small groups, choose one of the following questions to research in the React.js documentation.

-Create a compelling presentation to present that:
+Create a compelling presentation that:
 - Answers the question.
-- Provides examples via learning materials, diagrams, etc to the audience.
+- Provides examples to the audience through learning materials, diagrams, and more.
-- Bonus: is interactive!
+- Is interactive (bonus).

-### Overview
+## Overview
+Each group will have:
-- 15 min to research the question.
+- 15 minutes to research the question.
-- 10 min to structure a presentation.
+- 10 minutes to structure a presentation.
-- 5 min to present.
+- 5 minutes to present.

-  - **Note:** All group members must participate in the presentation.
+**Note:** All group members must participate in the presentation.

-### Question Bank
+## Question Bank
 - What is a controlled component in React?
-How is this different from regular HTML forms?
+How is it different from regular HTML forms?

 - What is an uncontrolled component in React?
 Why would we use it instead of a controlled one?